Whitescan/PlayerPlot/README.md

 #### Protection

 Plots offer robust protection from both players and the elements.
-Plots are protected from the following
+Plots protect from the following:

 - Unauthorized building
 - Unauthorized breaking